gwilliford/Territory-Claim-Onset/README.md

 - Ch3_Plots - contains code to recreate the plots in this chapter
 - Ch3_Tables - creates the table of results used in this chapter
 - terrstart.csv - contains data used in the analysis
+- Chapter3.pdf - the manuscript for this chapter